- About Us

 · Require policies for heights and density to provide community benefits, such as affordable housing;

-· Create a requirement in the Plan where 30% of new units are made affordable (including for extremely low and very low-income families) through a housing overlay zone (such as increased density, increased height, reduced parking requirements, unbundled parking, etc., in exchange for affordable housing).
+· Create a requirement in the Plan where 30% of new units developed on publicly owned land are made affordable (including for extremely low and very low-income families) through a housing overlay zone (such as increased density, increased height, reduced parking requirements, unbundled parking, etc., in exchange for affordable housing).

 Ø Development should strengthen and enhance the existing community